MrMarrant/SCP-035/STEAM.md

 [img]https://i.imgur.com/jgaMt84.gif[/img]

-However, it's up to the player to pick up the entity no matter what.
-I didn't want to impose that the entity be picked up automatically by the players, to avoid repetitive roleplay scenes.
+However, it's up to the player to pick up the entity by default.
+I didn't want to impose that the entity be picked up automatically by the players, to avoid repetitive roleplay scenes, but you can enable it with the convar [b]SCP035_ForcePutMask[/b]

 Once collected, the entity disappears and gives the player the SCP-035 SWEP.